 Identifying and managing conflicts or interest is part of Milford's commitment to being a good steward of capital.

 Milford is governed by an internal Conflict of Interest policy to minimise the potential adverse impact of conflicts of interest on clients and ensure that the quality of financial services is not significantly compromised.
 The policy applies to our stewardship activities, and the Milford team are committed to acting in the best interests of all our stakeholders in line with our Stewardship Principles, rather than individual investor considerations.

-Sustainability Memberships and Service Providers
+Sustainability Memberships

 We are members of a number of industry organisations that help us progress our sustainability strategy, processes and stewardship activities.
-We use a number of independent service providers to inform our sustainble investment activities.